 Susan B. Roberts, Ph.D., Laboratory Director

 Research focus: Dietary, behavioral and cultural determinants of body fatness, and development of behavioral programs for weight loss and prevention of weight regain.
 In addition, new formulations of foods for prevention and treatment of malnutrition across the lifecycle, in particular to reduce susceptibility to obesity and improve cognition.

 Sai Krupa Das, Ph.D.

-Research focus: Energy metabolism; obesity and body weight regulation in humans; caloric restriction, dietary methodology
+Research focus: Energy metabolism; calorie restriction and nutritional modulation of aging, obesity and body weight regulation in humans; body composition, dietary intake capture methodology.

 Maria Carlota Dao, Ph.D.

 Research focus: Obesity; weight management; food culture and obesity; gut microbiota and cardiometabolic diseases; dietary assessment.

 Edward Martin, MS, Senior Research Coordinator